 On Saturday 2 March, trial matches for the upcoming fixtures with Wales, Ireland and England took place at Cathkin Park.
 A number of Queen's Park players took part.

 A week after the defeat in London, Queen's Park met Rangers at Ibrox Park before a crowd of around 6,000.
 The Spiders were missing Tommy Waddell, who had missed the train from Edinburgh, and Willie Gulliland, who was out of town.
 Queen's had the benefit of the sun and breeze in the first half and took the lead through Willie Lambie.
 A few minutes later, John Gillespie headed home a free kick to double the lead.
 After the break, the Light Blues pulled a goal back through either Marshall or Gibson.
 John Barker then scored a controversial equaliser to draw the sides level.
 There was general agreement that the linesman had been at fault in not spotting that the ball had been out of play before being crossed to Barker.
-Both sides then created chances but the natch ended in a 2-2 draw.
+Both sides then created chances but the match ended in a 2-2 draw.

 On Saturday 23 March, Queen's Park were at home once more, with Third Lanark the visitors.
 Heavy rain and a strong wind affected the attendance.
 Queen's made an impressive start to the match and were two goals ahead in 20 minutes.
 Willie Lambie was the scorer on both occasions.
 For the first goal, he was sent through by former Ayr Parkhouse player John Cameron and beat 'keeper Ross with a smart shot.
 The North British Daily Mail described his second goal in these terms - "... the ball was pounced upon in a brilliant manner by Lambie, who bounded past the Volunteer backs like a deer, and banged the leather into the net."
 A few minutes before half-time, David Stewart scored a third for Queen's from a scrimmage.
 Queen's Park had to face the wind in the second half but held on comfortable for a 3-0 victory.
 While his teammates were facing Third Lanark, Donald Sillars was a member of the Scotland side that drew 1-1 with Wales in Wrexham.

 Queen's Park made their second visit of the year to Stirling on Saturday 30 March.
 On this occasion, they overcame King's Park by three goals to one.
 An even first half was scoreless.
 Queen's took the lead in 60 minutes from a scrimmage and, a few minutes later, Stevenson doubled the lead.
-David Stewart made the score 3-0 before Wilson pulled one back for the home side.
+Davie Stewart made the score 3-0 before Wilson pulled one back for the home side.
 There was no further scoring.
 While the Spiders were in action in Stirling, Willie Lambie and Tommy Waddell played in Scotland's 3-1 win over Ireland at Celtic Park.
 Lambie scored Scotland's first goal.

 Queen's Park and Celtic met in a friendly match at Celtic Park on Saturday 6 April.
 Queen's, playing with the wind, took an early lead when Dunbar miskicked when trying to clear and Willie Stewart slipped the ball past Joe Cullen in the Celtic goal.
 David Muir doubled the Spiders' lead from a scrimmage and David Stewart made the score 3-0 at half-time with a fine shot from twenty yards.
 Most of the 3,000 or so spectators thought that Celtic, with the wind advantage, would make up the deficit in the second half.
 However, the Queen's defence stood firm and it was the Spiders who scored the only goal of the half when new man Tom Crookston beat two defenders and set up Willie Stewart to seal an impressive 4-0 victory.
 While Celtic and Queen's Park were battling it out at Parkhead, players from both sides were part of the Scotland eleven taking on England at Goodison Park in Liverpool.
 Willie Gulliland, Willie Lambie and Tommy Waddell of Queen's and Dan McArthur and Dan Doyle of Celtic were to suffer disappointment as the Scots slumped to a 3-0 defeat.